-Disclosure & Barring Service (DBS) Guidance
+Disclosure and Barring Service Guidance

 The RFU is committed to ensuring that all children enjoy rugby union in a safe and enjoyable environment.
 The RFU requires any individual engaged in a Regulated Activity to undertake a Disclosure & Barring Service (DBS) check through their club in order to work with children or vulnerable adults in accordance with the RFURegulation21.